Kauai woman, missing for week, found alive in ravine

 ADVERTISING

-A 40-year-old Kauai woman, missing for one week, was found alive today in a ravine in Kalaheo after a resident heard her cries for help.
+A 40-year-old Kauai woman, missing for a week, was found alive today in a ravine in Kalaheo after a resident heard her cries for help.

-Emi Oka of Kalaheo had been missing since Jan.
-31, police said.
+Emi Oka, who had last been seen Jan.
+31, survived seven days on wild fruit and water collected off leaves, Kauai Assistant Police Chief Bryson Ponce said by phone.

 At 7:45 a.m. today, a resident of Kakela Makai Drive heard her screams coming from an area covered in brush.

-Firefighters from the Kalaheo station walked into the valley and guided her out, police said in a news release.
+Firefighters walked into the valley and guided her out, police said in a news release.

-Police said Oka was dehydrated and lost some weight, but no injuries were reported.
+Police said she was dehydrated and lost some weight, but no injuries were reported.
+She was barefoot and had no vehicle, Ponce said.

+Ponce said he could not explain the details of her disappearance, saying police had only briefly spoken to her before she was taken to the hospital.

+An extensive search was made from the Koloa-Poipu area to the Kalaheo-Brydeswood area, including valleys and coffee fields, Ponce said.

 “We are happy and relieved that Emi Oka is safe, and has been reunited with her family,” acting Kauai Police Chief Michael Contrades said in a written statement.

-He commended the efforts of “two Good Samaritans who initially heard Emi’s cries and walked down to her through the ravine.
+He commended “two Good Samaritans who initially heard Emi’s cries and walked down to her through the ravine.
 They gave her food and water, and started to help her walk out of the ravine until police and fire personnel arrived and took over.”

-“We would not have found Emi without the help of these Good Samaritans and the community members who provided other tips throughout this week.”

 Having trouble with comments?
 Learn more here.